 How Unforgiveness and Bitterness Impacts YouDecember 6, 2018

 One of the most potent attacks that our mind can bring against us is unforgiveness.
-Left undealt with, it will strangle personal freedom and life.
+Left undealt with, it can impact our health.

-Many of us have gone or are going through some horrendous experiences.
-You have been hurt, you have experienced deep wounds, and many of you have been abused.
-I am not attempting to justify those who have hurt you or attempt to make light of the experiences.
+Many of us have gone or are going through some difficult or challenging experiences.
+You may be hurt and experiencing pain.
+Forgiveness is not to justify those who have hurt you or attempt to make light of the experiences.
 Forgiveness does not mean forgetting or excusing offences.

 The truth is, if you do not choose forgiveness - a willingness to release resentment - you will be limited in having healthy emotional responses.
 When we lose sight of the good things and become focused on the offense, it begins to deteriorate our healthy self.

-Holding a grudge and harboring resentment is about as beneficial as cutting off your nose to spite your face.
-You are only doing yourself harm, and the reality is, the other person may not even be aware of your feelings.
+Holding a grudge and harboring resentment can do yourself harm and the reality is, the other person may not even be aware of your feelings.

 Bitterness has no positive attributes and no benefits in any area of our lives.
 Bitterness assumes something about the other person, labels it as fact in our own mind, and then continues to use it to judge the other person.
 When life becomes full of resentment, resentment continues to grow over time.
 The longer you remain resentful, the more bitterness becomes a habitual thought process which becomes hard to break.